rigelminer/rigel/README.md

           --kernel _,_,2,2
               GPU#0 and GPU#1 will use their respective default kernels GPU#1 and GPU#2 will use kernel #2

+      --tune <TUNE1,TUNE2,...>
+          Sets tuning values for selected algorithm(s)

+          Supported algorithms:
+              xelishash

+          Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`.
+          When dual or triple mining the value may be prepended with the algorithm index `[<index>]`.
+Primary algorithm has index 1.

+          Example:
+          --tune 184,_,320
+              GPU#0 will use tuning value 184
+              GPU#1 will be auto-tuned
+              GPU#2 will use tuning value 320

       --dual-mode <MODE1,MODE2,...>
           Controls GPU behaviour in dual mining mode